luhmann/daenen-react/README.md

 > npm install

-You can then run a local web server for your development needs:
+You can now run a local web server for your development needs:

 > npm run server:dev

-This server includes a file-watcher which reinitializes the server on any file changes.
+The development-server should now be available at `http://localhost:3000`.
+This server includes a file-watcher which re-initializes the server on any file changes.

 In order to see changes within the content, you need to run the frontend files watcher:

 > npm run watch

+It will build all frontend-dependencies and update them once you change anything.

 # Updating your profile